patrick-kidger/Deep-Signature-Transforms/README.md

-# Deep Signatures
+# Deep Signature Transforms
 Using signatures as layers in a neural network.

-This is the code for the paper [Deep Signatures](https://arxiv.org/abs/1905.08494) by Bonnier, Kidger, Perez Arribas, Salvi, Lyons 2019.
+This is the code for the paper [Deep Signature Transforms](https://arxiv.org/abs/1905.08494) by Bonnier, Kidger, Perez Arribas, Salvi, Lyons 2019.

 To use signatures in your own projects, look at [Signatory](https://github.com/patrick-kidger/signatory), which was a spin-off from this project.